boltex/treeview-reveal-demo/README.md

 This sample extension was branched off from the [vscode-extension-samples/tree-view-sample/](https://github.com/microsoft/vscode-extension-samples/tree/main/tree-view-sample)

 This modified treeview sample extension tries to reveal and select the node in the tree that has a label of exactly 4 characters long. (arbitrary choice just to have one selected) And offers a command (CTRL+T) that changes the outline, along with the 'Id's of each nodes.
+The node with a label of 4 characters length is again revealed and selected.

 ### To reproduce the problem